DuckyBoi-XD/Ride-The-Duck/README.md

 On the last stage, you can only cash out, earning the holy 20x multiplier.

-## How to play
+## How to play (macOS ONLY, Potentially Linux)

-### Binary Executable (MacOS arm 64 ONLY)
+### Binary Executable (macOS arm64 ONLY)

 To download the binary executable (TERMINAL CRAFT), you can follow these steps:

-1. Go to the  releases page of Ride The Duck
+1. Go to the releases page of Ride The Duck.

-2. Go to the most recent version and download the file: "RTD-G '*VERSION*' MacOS arm64 tar.gz".
+2. Go to the most recent version and download the file: "RTD-G '*VERSION*' macOS arm64 tar.gz".
 This is the file that has the game on it.

-3. Go to the file location (most likely 'downloads') and open the downloaded file.
+3. Go to the file location (most likely 'Downloads') and open the downloaded file.

 4. Bypass the Apple security by:
     - Double click the "RTD-Game" executable file and press "Done" (NOT "Move to Bin").
 Go to Settings > Privacy & Security and under Security, select Open Anyway on the game file name "RTD-Game".

     **or**

-   - Go to your terminal and enter the file directory where the file is -
         Example:

         ```sh
-    cd /Users/"UserName"/downloads
+        cd /Users/"UserName"/Downloads
         ```

-   - Then use this command to bypass the security -
+        Then use this command to bypass the security:

         ```sh
         xattr -d com.apple.quarantine RTD-Game
         ```

 5. Double click or open the game executable file and have fun c:

-If you're not comfortable with letting your guard down and bypassing the security, you can message me on Slack (soon to be changed) [@DuckyBoi_XD](https://hackclub.slack.com/team/U08TJ79P0G4) or [Email](braedenjairsytan@icloud.com) and I'll try to respond ASAP to send you the file that shouldn't require any security bypass
+If you're not comfortable with letting your guard down and bypassing the security, you can message me on Slack (soon to be changed) [@DuckyBoi_XD](https://hackclub.slack.com/team/U08TJ79P0G4) or [Email](braedenjairsytan@icloud.com) and I'll try to respond ASAP to send you the file that shouldn't require any security bypass.

-### PyPi (Unix Only)
+### PyPI (macOS Only, Maybe Linux)

-For this you would need to download/have Python installed (most systems should already have it installed)
+For this you need to have Python installed (most systems should already have it installed).

-1. Check for pip or Python in your terminal
+1. Check for pip or Python in your terminal:

     ```sh
     python --version